mengye22/VBA-challenge/README.md

 ### Other Considerations

 * Use the sheet `alphabetical_testing.xlsx` while developing your code.
-This data set is smaller and will allow you to test faster.
-Your code should run on this file in less than 3-5 minutes.
+This data set is smaller and will test faster.
 * Make sure that the script acts the same on each sheet.
 The joy of VBA is to take the tediousness out of repetitive task and run over and over again with a click of the button.